XChen1998/CE-7454-Project-1/README.md

 **The best result and all corresponding files are in the SegFormer folder**

+**Known Issue*: In SegFormer_FINAL.ipynb, the test section contains an additional, misplaced definition of the testtransform instance located before the class definition.
+Please remove this redundant definition.

 ## Prerequisites

 To run the code, follow these steps: